List of Matrix series characters: The Analyst

 The Analyst (portrayed by Neil Patrick Harris) is a program responsible for the seventh version of the Matrix.
 He was present when Neo sacrificed himself to stop Smith at the end of the Machine War.
-Following the War, the large number of humans being awakened from the Matrix caused an energy crisis and infighting amongst the Machines.
-The Analyst suggested a method by which this crisis could be resolved: recover and repair the bodies of Neo and Trinity, then re-insert this powerful duo into the Matrix via a dedicated tower called the Anomaleum.
+Following the War, the large number of humans being awakened from the Matrix caused an energy crisis and a civil war amongst the Machines.
+The Analyst, after overthrowing the Architect, suggested a method by which this crisis could be resolved: recover and repair the bodies of Neo and Trinity, then re-insert this powerful duo into the Matrix via a dedicated tower called the Anomaleum.
 Its program would allow them to remain close to each other and thus generate enough energy to offset that lost from the mass awakenings, while still keeping them far enough apart to prevent them from breaking free of the Matrix and crashing the system.

 The Analyst then created the seventh iteration of the Matrix, and took on the guise of Neo's therapist in order to suppress Neo's memories and ensure that he and Trinity remain plugged into the Matrix.
 He also discovered Smith's continued existence thanks to his link with Neo, and opted to turn that link into a 'chain' by similarly suppressing Smith's memories and forcing him to act as Thomas' business partner.
 He is defeated by Neo and Trinity with some help from Smith – who wishes to be free, keeping his memories.
 Neo and Trinity later visit the Analyst, thanking him for giving them a second chance with his actions and warning him against trying to take over the Matrix again.